 Title: SO2350 Power, State and Social Movements (10 ECTS) Module Content/Outline: Political sociology is concerned with the social bases of politics and the relationship between states and societies.
 Through examining the nature of power, states, the policy process and social movements, this module provides sociological insights into the world of politics, policy and social change.
 The first part of the module introduces students to the major ideas and debates within the field of political sociology and provides them with some of the tools needed to analyse power, politics and the state.
 In particular, it examines interactions between economic interests, political institutions, and ideological norms.
 The module has equally strong theoretical and empirical components and aims to expand students' knowledge of society and politics in a number of countries.
-Topics include power, the nature of the state and democracy, nationalism, political culture and participation, the organization and representation of interests and globalisation.
+Topics include power, the nature of the state and democracy, political culture and participation, the organization and representation of interests and gender in politics.
 The second half of the module focuses on social movements, examining them on the macro, meso and micro levels.
 We look at the broader context of social movements and whether they are best characterized as challenges to the status quo or a means of institutionalizing and channeling any such challenges.
 We study how social movements work and what they achieve.
 We also look at why people get involved and stay involved in movements dedicated to social change.
 There is a strong practical element to the module, with visiting speakers from social movements in Ireland discussing their own movement activities.
-Lecturer(s): Dr Camila Devitt and Dr David Landy Learning Objectives: On successful completion of this module, you will be able to: Relate a theoretical understanding of power to policy making and challenges in Ireland; Discuss sociological explanations of political processes Relate this theoretical understanding to empirical data and analyses for more than two advanced democracies; Compare and contrast competing approaches in the field; Discuss key theoretical questions relating to social movements and a 'politics from below': framing, recruitment, mobilisation, institutionalisation, and identity in movements; Apply this theoretical understanding to the practices of social movements in Ireland and elsewhere.
+Lecturer(s): Dr Camilla Devitt and Dr David Landy Learning Objectives: On successful completion of this module, you will be able to: Relate a theoretical understanding of power and the state to policy making and challenges in Ireland; Discuss sociological explanations of political processes Relate this theoretical understanding to empirical data and analyses of more than two advanced democracies; Compare and contrast competing approaches in the field; Discuss key theoretical questions relating to social movements and a 'politics from below': framing, recruitment, mobilisation, institutionalisation, and identity in movements; Apply this theoretical understanding to the practices of social movements in Ireland and elsewhere.
 Lectures & Tutorials/ Contact hours: Two lectures and one tutorial per week

 Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 80 hrs; Self-study: 126 hrs.
 Total: 250 hours.
-Recommended Texts/ Key Reading: Evans, P., Rueschemeyer, D. and Skocpol, T. (1985) Bringing the State Back In.
-New York: Cambridge.
-Nash, K. (2010) Contemporary Political Sociology.Wiley-Blackwell.
-Pierson, P. (2001) The New Politics of the Welfare State.
-Oxford: Oxford University Press.
+Recommended Texts/ Key Reading: Janoski, T et al, eds.
+2005.
+The Handbook of Political Sociology: States, Civil Societies, and Globalization.
+Cambridge: Cambridge University Press.
+Lukes, S. 2004.
+Power: A Radical View, 2nd ed.
+New York: Palgrave Macmillan.
 Alinsky, S. (1971) Rules for Radicals New York: Vintage Books.
 Crossley, N. (2002) Making Sense of Social Movements.
 Buckingham: Open University Press.
 Tarrow, S. (2011) Power in Movement: Social Movements and Contentious Politics Cambridge: Cambridge University Press.
-Assessment Part I: Reflective Paper (15%) and Essay (35%) Part II: Coursework (20%) and Examination (30%) Dates for submission ТВА Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour end-of-year examination
+Assessment Part I: Reflective Paper (10%) and Essay (40%) Part II: Coursework (10%) and Examination (40%) Attendance at tutorials is compulsory.
+Failure to attend at least half of the tutorials will automatically result in a 10% (one full grade) deduction from the overall module grade.
+Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour end-of-year examination